mubeena5464/github-tutorial/README.md

 Once you are in your container open IDE

 And now you have to *_Start Coding_* on your command line
 ssh -T git@github.com  and type "yes"
+Now you have to `git config`:
+First make a dirictory:
+`mkdir first-repo`
+`cd first-repo`
+`pwd` to check where you're at
+you should be at /home/nitrous/first-repo
+`git init`
+`git config --global user.name “First Last”`
+`git config --global user.email “your email”`
+####You are command line is now coonected with GitHub.

 ---